pydantic/pydantic/docs/visual_studio_code.md

 lancelot = Knight(title='Sir Lancelot', age='23')  # type: ignore
 ```

-that way Pylance/Pyright and mypy will ignore errors in that line.
+that way Pylance and mypy will ignore errors in that line.

 **Pros**: it's a simple change in that line to remove errors there.